 View a full list of extension locations for localized operating levels.

 We all play a role in contributing to a safer Beaver Nation.
-Face coverings are now required in common indoor spaces and areas outside where social distancing isn’t possible.
-Physical spaces are being reconfigured to give students, faculty and staff more room to branch out and maintain social distancing.
-Cleaning stations will be available in classroom buildings so students can wipe down their spaces upon entry.
-Classrooms will be deep cleaned each evening.
+Face coverings are required in common indoor spaces and areas outside where social distancing isn’t possible.
+Physical spaces have been reconfigured to give students, faculty and staff more room to branch out and maintain social distancing.
+Cleaning stations are available in classroom buildings so students can wipe down their spaces upon entry.
+Classrooms are deep cleaned each evening.

 Oregon State University is taking a comprehensive approach informed by science, public health guidance and community needs to reduce the risk and spread of COVID-19.
 This plan includes testing, contact tracing, isolation and quarantine protocols as well as personal and community care.